Lovkush-A/blog/_posts/2020-05-16-creditcard2.md

 title: Investigating Credit Card Fraud, Part II, Removing data
 ---

-I carry on my investigation into the [Kaggle Credit Card Fraud](https://www.kaggle.com/mlg-ulb/creditcardfraud) dataset by seeing what happens if I remove entries from the dataset.
-The hope is that it reduces the time needed to create the models without drastically reducing the effectiveness of the models.

 ## Other posts in series
 {% for post in site.posts %}
 {% if (post.title contains "Credit Card Fraud") and (post.title != page.title) %}